 This film provides examples of:

 - And This Is for...: In the climactic battle between Boss and Jed: "And this is for Clara Mae!"

 - Big Bad: Jed Clayton

-- Bowdlerize: The DVD title is simply Boss.
+- Bowdlerize: The DVD cover is simply Boss.

-- Cliff Hanger / Downer Ending: Boss is shot multiple times, and may be dying as Amos takes him from town
+- Cliffhanger/Downer Ending: The film ends with Boss gets shot multiple times, and may be dying as Amos takes him from town.

 - Dragon Their Feet: After Boss finally kills Jed Clayton, the battle seems to have ended and he leaves the bar, only to get shot multiple times (Possibly being fatally wounded too) by the corrupt Mayor, who he then manages to kill by throwing his knife at him.

 - Expository Theme Tune: "They call him boss...
 Boss Nigger!"